Why Computer Networking & Cybersecurity?

 - Burlington offers great employment opportunities for students choosing this major, both during and after college.

-In the class of 2012, 91% secured full-time jobs in the field within one month of graduation.
+In the class of 2013, 93% secured jobs in their fields within one year of graduation.

 Champlain Computer Networking & Cybersecurity Graduates Are Ready.

 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features learning opportunities and programs that help our students create highly marketable resumes.

 - All Computer Networking & Cybersecurity faculty are professionals in their field, which is an essential factor in our students getting the most cutting-edge education possible.